The Doctor's Companions

 Fellow Companions: Travelled with The Brigadier and Sarah Jane Smith as Jeremy, threatened Melanie Bush and Evelyn Smythe as John Doe.

-History: Jeremy Fitzoliver is mainly remembered by The Doctor as a well-intentioned but frustrating incompetent would-be companion, who originally became involved with The Doctor’s adventures in UNIT when Sarah Jane Smith requested a photographer for her current story and her editor, uninterested in the story in question, sent Jeremy, an upper-class twit who barely knew which way to hold the camera, instead of a more experienced photographer.
+History: Jeremy Fitzoliver is generally remembered by The Doctor as a well-intentioned but frustrating incompetent would-be companion, who originally became involved with The Doctor’s adventures in UNIT when Sarah Jane Smith requested a photographer for her current story and her editor, uninterested in the story in question, sent Jeremy, an upper-class twit who barely knew which way to hold the camera, instead of a more experienced photographer.
 However, since the story in question - mysterious deaths at the Parakorn Corporation theme park Space World - featured alien involvement, it was inevitable that Jeremy would be forced to rise above his original status as he found himself working with the Third Doctor, Sarah and The Brigadier in their latest adventure.

 Audio - The Ghosts of N-Space